jeremenichelli/personal-site/posts/2016-07-07-building-a-component-based-app-react.md

 ---
 title: Building a component based app with React
-excerpt: Developers have been trying to find a solution to architecture on complex web applications.
-The most recent answer to that are components, divide an interface in smaller and autonomous blocks to conquer maintainability and scalability.
+excerpt: The most recent answer to build and scale complex web applications are components, divide an interface in smaller and autonomous blocks to conquer maintainability and scalability.
+I'm going to explore how developing a component-based app with React looks like and the current state of its ecosystem.
 ---

+_This writing belongs to a serie of articles about using components with [Vue][vue-article], React, [Polymer][polymer-article] and [Angular 2][angular-article]._

 In this case I will go through my thoughts and feelings on developing a web application using [React][react], probably the most popular library to render views these days, created by Facebook developers.

-_This writing belongs to a serie of articles about using components with [Vue][vue-article], React, [Polymer][polymer-article] and [Angular 2][angular-article]._

 ## Introduction to React

-According to its authors, the mear existence of this framework is to compose large web applications through components instead of directives.
+According to its authors, the mear existence of this framework is to compose large web applications through components and not directives.
 Those components will only be updated if the data bound to them does.

 To achieve this React provides a set of methods to express HTML elements with object notation, an abstraction pattern usually known as _virtual DOM_.

-So, instead of creating and appending elements as usual, you represent them with an object passing tag, properties and children to the **createElement** function.
+Instead of creating and appending elements as usual, you represent them with an object passing tag, properties and children to the `createElement` function.

 ```js
 let Link = React.createElement(